Members of the Spring Fiesta Court, 2025

 The New Orleans Spring Fiesta's first King, dubbed Roi I, is Casmier Joseph Blanda, Vieux Carré philanthropist, volunteer, and historian.
 Mr. Blanda, known as C.J., joined the organization in 1961.
 He has been a Board Member since 1965 and has held all of the organization’s offices and committee chair positions during his 60-year tenure.

-The first Captain, Mr. Joseph DiFatta, known as Joey, sits on the executive board of The New Orleans Spring Fiesta Association as a Vice President.
+The first and current Captain, Mr. Joseph DiFatta, known as Joey, sits on the executive board of The New Orleans Spring Fiesta Association as a Vice President.
 Mr. DiFatta is an executive and organizing member of many non-profit, philanthropic, civic, business, and social organizations.

-The Queen and her Court, Maids, Demoiselles, Promenade Girls, Gallants, and Jewel Bearers are chosen for individual and family volunteer service to the organization and community and dedication to the New Orleans Spring Fiesta Association.
+La Reine and her Court, Maids, Demoiselles, Promenade Girls, Gallants, and Jewel Bearers are chosen for individual and family volunteer service to the organization and community and dedication to the New Orleans Spring Fiesta Association.

 Une Grande Affaire